 This is an upper-level seminar-style course that I taught at Denison University.
 This class focuses on class, race, and gender inequality, as well as how these forms of inequality are reproduced in American institutions, including the workplace, the criminal justice system, and higher education.
 Students in this class read theoretical perspectives on social stratification as well as empirical research, including books and journal articles.
 Discussions of the readings are facilitated by small groups of students.
 Students have the opportunity to critically reflect on class readings through reading responses and an argumentative essay, as well as the opportunity to explore one of the class topics in more depth through a research paper.
 The class is a mix of student-led discussion and in-depth activities, supplemented by short lectures.

 Work, Employment and Society

 This is an upper-level course at Ohio State Univeristy that is taken by sociology majors and engineering, business, public policy, and international studies students.
 After an overview of theories of work, this class primarily focuses on insecurity at work and inequality at work.
 Students learn how work and the economy have been restructured over the last several decades, and how this has led to an increase in job insecurity for most workers.
 They also learn how class, race, and gender inequality are created and reproduced in the workplace.
 This class combines lecture with small and large group discussions and group activities such as a role play between garment workers and the board of directors of a clothing company.
 The first paper for this class gives students the opportunity to learn practical research skills by observing a workplace and writing a paper in which they apply concepts from class to the workplace they observed.
 For the second paper, students critically evaluate a workplace ethnography book of their choice.
 The final paper gives students the opportunity to research a problem related to work and employment using both class and outside soures, and propose a solution to this problem.
-I also teach a version of this class at Denison University, in which students have the opportunity to read and discuss several workplace ethnographies.
+I also taught a version of this class at Denison University, in which students have the opportunity to read and discuss several workplace ethnographies.